Camp Nelson National Monument: Recent times

 The Oliver Perry House is the only surviving structure from its years as a camp.
 It was built in about 1846 for the newlywed couple of Oliver Perry and the former Fannie Scott.
 General Burnside confiscated the house during the war to serve as officers quarters.
 In many official letters, the house was called the "White House".
 It currently is under renovation.

 The park has five miles of walking trails, open dawn to dusk, lining the northern border where remnants of the forts and fortifications are marked with historic signage.
 Fort Putnam has been reconstructed to the specifications of the original engineering plan.
 Re-enactors of the USCC 5th fire the site's Napoléon 12 pound cannon there during the Annual Civil War Heritage Weekend held in mid-September.
 The date of President Lincoln's death, April 15, 1865, is commemorated with a ceremonial firing at Fort Putnam.
 The Visitor Center offers a 17-minute film and a museum.
-The National Park Service offers year round indoor and outdoor programming.
+The National Park Service offers year-round indoor and outdoor programming.

 Camp Nelson National Cemetery is one mile to the south.
 It has organized records of burials online so that families may trace relatives buried here, in addition to those who trained or lived at the camp.

+Media Portrayals

+Load in Nine Times by Frank X. Walker, former Poet Laureate of Kentucky.
+Inspired by researching his ancestors who enlisted at Camp Nelson, Walker moves chronologically from the antebellum era through Reconstruction.
+His forebears are Mary and Randal Edelen, 125th UCST Infantry and Elvira and Henry Clay Walker, 12th USCT Heavy Artillery.
+Walker weaves poetry together through the voices of the U.S. Colored Troops, their families, enslavers, and such historical figures as Frederick Douglass, Abraham Lincoln and Margaret Garner.
+Gabriel Burdett of 114th U.S. Colored Infantry tells his story.
+A presentation with the author can be viewed here.

+The Civil War's Last Massacre on the PBS series Secrets of the Dead depicts the second murderous assault on the USCC 5th in Simpsonville, KY in January 1865.
+Dead were 15 with 20 wounded.

+Reel History, a presentation at Camp Nelson by historian Jared Frederick explores interpretations of African American Civil War soldiers through films from Birth of a NatIon to Glory.